ChrisAL94/Deploying-a-Sentiment-Analysis-Model-in-Sagemaker/README.md

 to determine the sentiment of a movie review.
 The model is a recurrent neural network using LSTM gates that was trained on the IMDB data set.

+The notebook and Python files provided here, once completed, result in a simple web app which interacts with a deployed recurrent neural network performing sentiment analysis on movie reviews.
+This project assumes some familiarity with SageMaker, the mini-project, Sentiment Analysis using XGBoost, should provide enough background.

 ## Software and Libraries

 This project uses the following software and Python libraries: